subarna-sutradhar/subarna-sutradhar/README.md

 ### Hi there 👋
 - I’m currently working on personal projects
-- I’m currently learning Machine Learning
+- I’m currently learning Machine Learning and Android Development
 - I’m looking to collaborate on develpoing new softwares

 ## Links🔗